 This brings us back to Automotive News (2025), which at least had called for the industry to support congressional legislation that would rein in Trump’s tariff powers.
 But once that bill failed to pass the Senate, the trade journal has been silent on what the industry should do besides trying to negotiate a few concessions with the Trump administration and shifting supply chains to the degree that it can.

-If that’s the plan, then the auto industry is likely looking at at least three more years of chaos.
+If that’s the plan, then we are likely going to experience at least three more years of entirely unnecessary chaos.

-The biggest weakness of this strategy is that Detroit tilts so heavily Republican that it would take a major cultural shift to support Democrats who challenge Republicans who may be simpatico on many other issues but have been unwilling to challenge Trump on tariffs.
+The biggest weakness of this strategy is that Detroit tilts heavily Republican.
+It would take a major cultural shift to support Democrats who challenge Republicans that are simpatico on other issues but unwilling to rein in Trump’s tariffs.

 Share your reactions to this post with a comment below or a note to the editor.